B-Farahani/portfolio/_posts/2020-08-08-startup-success.markdown

 **Status** (Operating, Acquisition, IPO, or Closed)

-**Funding Info**
+**Funding Information**
 - Amount
 - Date of the first and last funding
 - Number of rounds

-**Location** (country and state)
+**Location**
+- country
+- state

 **Industry**

 # Project Design

 To narrow the questions, I approached this from a venture capital (“VC”) point of view and focused on companies that have received at least one round of funding.
 The idea is that the VCs can use this information to decide if they should invest in a company.
-I used the following criterias for success and failure:
+I used the following criteria for success and failure and labeled the companies accordingly:

 **Success**